 Now that you have picked keywords to use for your site, it’s time to add them to your titles and meta-descriptions.

-Not only is this good for your search engine rankings, but it’s beneficial for your business in general.
-Since these are the first things people see, a good title and meta-description can help you captivate their interest right away.
+This boosts your search engine rankings.
+It’s good for your business too.
+These are the first things people see.
+A good title and meta-description can captivate their interest.

 Here are some other recommended ways on optimizing titles:

-As for meta-descriptions – the content below the page title – you must use descriptive words that denote what your page is all about.
+As for meta-descriptions, they go below the page title.
+Use descriptive words to show what your page is about.
 Don’t forget to add call-to-action words as well so that people know what they need to do next.

 Work on Your Store’s Content